francisvs56/francisvs56/README.md

 Hello!
-I'm Francis, Data Scientist and Software Developer.
+I'm Francis, Software Developer and Data Scientist.
 I have spent most of my working time around research and data.

 Recently I have been spending a lot of time building software applications in React and React Native.